Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 20N and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 20 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.38 degrees Kelvin in August 2025, compared to 1.37 in the previous month.
+In oceanic locations at latitudes between 20 degrees North and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 1.38 degrees Kelvin in August 2025, versus 1.37 in July 2025.

 Sample.
-There are 2,108 observations overall in the monthly series shown in the figure above.
-The span of time covered by the series extends from January 1850 to August 2025.
+There are 2,108 observations in the monthly series presented in the figure above.
+The series covers the time period stretching from January 1850 to August 2025.

 History.
-Check out a few statistics we calculated on the full sample: the anomaly hit a minimum of -0.89 degrees Kelvin in September 1912; it hit a maximum of 1.40 in September 2023; it averaged -0.05.
+Take a look at some statistics we computed on the entire sample: the anomaly hit a maximum of 1.40 degrees Kelvin in September 2023; it registered a minimum of -0.89 in September 1912; it averaged -0.05.

 Latest values